Socioeconomic facts and data about rural Ontario

 - Household income data is available from 1981–2021 census years.

-- Annual labour force characteristics and industry employment data is available from 2006–2022.
-The next update of this information will be in 2024.
+- Annual labour force characteristics and industry employment data is available from 2011–2024.
+This data will be updated annually.

-Disclaimer: OMAFRA tries to ensure that the following facts are accurate and complete.
-However, products created, or conclusions drawn from such information are the responsibility of the user.
+Disclaimer: OMAFA tries to ensure that the following facts are accurate and complete.
+However, the user is responsible for any products made or conclusions drawn from this information.

 Defining rural Ontario

 There are many ways to define rural Ontario.
-Across government rural areas are defined differently depending on the objective and focus of the program or policy.
+Rural areas are defined differently by the government.
+This depends on the goals of each program or policy.

-For research and analysis, OMAFRA defines rural Ontario as all the municipalities and Indigenous communities (First Nations, Metis or Inuit) that are not part of a census metropolitan area.
-Consequently, urban Ontario includes all municipalities within Statistics Canada’s census metropolitan areas (CMAs).
+For research and analysis, OMAFA defines rural Ontario as all the municipalities and Indigenous communities (First Nations, Metis or Inuit) that are not part of a census metropolitan area.
+So, urban Ontario covers all municipalities in Statistics Canada’s census metropolitan areas (CMAs).
 A CMA is an area which has a total population of 100,000 or more and a core population of 50,000 or more.
-It also includes all neighbouring census subdivisions (CSDs) where 50% or more of the workforce commutes into the core.
+It also includes nearby census subdivisions (CSDs) where 50% or more of the workers commute to the core.

-Figure 1 shows the urban areas and rural areas in Ontario according to the 2021 census boundaries.
+Figure 1 shows urban and rural areas in Ontario based on the 2021 census boundaries.

 For additional information about geographical definitions, please visit Statistics Canada’s Dictionary, Census of Population, 2021.